acgessler/cpp.js/Readme.md

 ### Handling #include files ###

 By default, include directives cause errors.
-To enable #include-support, one must specify an `include_func` in the initial settings.
-This function receives the name of the include file requested and a closure to resume preprocessing as soon as the data is available (the mechanism is thus compatible with fetching files asynchronously, i.e. AJAX).
+To enable `#include`-support, one must specify an `include_func` in the initial settings.
+This function receives the name of the include file that is requested and a closure to resume preprocessing as soon as the file is available (the mechanism is thus compatible with asynchronous file reading, i.e. via AJAX or node.js).

-*If include files are enabled, cpp.js becomes strictly asynchronous* and `run()` always returns null.
+**If include files are enabled, cpp.js becomes strictly asynchronous** and `run()` always returns null.
 Therefore it is also necessary to specify an `completion_func` callback in the settings, which is invoked as soon as preprocessing is complete, receiving the preprocessed text as parameter.

+Specifying an `include_func` but no `completion_func` is not allowed.

 The basic structure for this scenario is like this: